Core Values

 1. Truth-Telling & Restorative Justice: We believe repair is impossible without truth.
 We name harm, listen deeply, and walk toward justice—not to punish, but to restore wholeness.

-4. Belonging over Performance: We do not have to earn our place here.
+3. Embracing Belonging: We honor differences as sacred.
+We actively nurture environments where all people are valued, affirmed, and protected.
+We do not have to earn our place here.
 We belong.
 We cultivate spaces where authenticity is welcomed, and rest is honored.
-We care for the work as a gardener cares for the garden, not by being perfect but by loving the soil, seed, and each plant.
+We care for the work as a gardener cares for a garden, not by being perfect, but by loving the soil, the seed, and each plant.